- What Is Endpoint Detection and Response (EDR)?

 Step 12: Compliance and Reporting

-When deploying EDR (Endpoint Detection and Response), it's crucial to ensure compliance with industry regulations and standards such as GDPR and HIPAA.
+When deploying EDR, it is crucial to ensure compliance with industry regulations and standards such as GDPR and HIPAA.
 This involves maintaining detailed audit trails and logs to meet regulatory requirements and facilitate internal reviews.

 Additionally, it's important to create and review comprehensive reports on security incidents, system performance, and compliance status.
 Regular communication of security posture and incident summaries to stakeholders and management is a must for maintaining transparency and ensuring that everyone is informed about the organization's security status.